-In the Netherlands, parliament consists of the Senate and the House of Representatives.
+In the Netherlands, parliament consists of the Eerste Kamer (Senate) and the Tweede Kamer (House of Representatives).
 Both houses have a number of rights to allow them to perform their duties effectively.
 Legislation can only come into force after it has been passed by both the Senate and the House of Representatives.

 House of Representatives

 The 150 members of the House of Representatives are directly elected by Dutch voters every four years.
 The House of Representatives has two main duties:

 - scrutinising the government;

 The House also has the right to introduce or amend bills itself.
 The government is obliged to provide parliament with all the information it requires to fulfil its duty of scrutiny.
 This obligation is laid down in the Constitution.